pjtunstall/filler/README.md

 That beats the weaker bots and is equal to terminator.

-Jani proposes a further neat trick: he gives the cells right next to the enemy a lower weight (greater cost).
-This lets your opponent waste its strength, doing the work of filling that gap.
-Jani suggests that it lessens your opponent's opportunity to "hook around" part of your territory.
+Jani proposes a further trick: he gives the cells right next to the enemy a lower weight (greater cost).
+The intention is to let your opponent waste its strength, doing the work of filling that gap.
+Jani suggests that it also lessens your opponent's opportunity to "hook around" part of your territory.

+I need to experiment more to see if this can help.
+It hasn't offered any clear advantage to me yet with any of the values I've tried for the two parameters: border width and cost adjustment.
+For example, with this choice of border width and cost, terminator beat maximilian 100 to 99.

 ```rust
 if cell_distance < 2 {